google/clusterfuzz/docs/setting-up-fuzzing/blackbox_fuzzing.md

 ---

 # Blackbox fuzzing
 This page walks you through setting up your first [blackbox fuzzer].
-A blackbox fuzzer generates static testcases, that are later run against a target program one at a time.
-Blackbox fuzzers are useful for cases when your target expects structured grammar input (e.g. HTML, Javascript, etc), so the fuzzer can create inputs that obey the parsing and lexical rules of that particular grammar.

 ---
 - TOC